Doctor Fate (Khalid Nassour): Physical and costume design

-Nassour's costume design

 As Doctor Fate, the character has been depicted wearing distinctive costumes.
 In his debut title, the character initially wore contemporary clothing comprising a blue hoodie and jeans while donning the Helmet of Fate and Amulet of Thoth.
 While the original intent was for the character to gradually acquire pieces of the original Doctor Fate costume, positive reception of the contemporary design led to an editorial decision to maintain the appearance.
 From the Justice League Dark series forward, he received a revised costume which depicts Nassour in a dark blue coverall scrub combined with a golden/yellow belt and loin cloth, a golden cape secured by the Amulet of Anubis, and golden/white-colored sneakers.
 This design is notable for incorporating the classic elements associated with Doctor Fate while blending elements of Egyptian aesthetics with contemporary American attire.

 Despite the character's distinctive design and costume, he is occasionally depicted wearing the same outfits and accessories associated with modern costume variation of Kent Nelson and other associated Doctor Fates and sometimes has a more toned appearance and taller build.
 A variation of Nelson's design, similar but also unique to Nassour, includes a muscular build with a blue bodysuit, yellow sun-disk belt that extends all around, a golden Usekh collar able to house the amulet, and a yellow cloak connected to it.
 Similar elements from the variation are invoked in alternate, future versions of the character.

-Powers, abilities, and resources

-Nassour possess natural magic powers derived from his pharaoh lineage, enabling various powers such as flight, telekinesis, and time manipulation.
-He also possess supernatural senses, allowing him to perceive souls (in the perspective of a ba), sense the impending death of others, and is remarked to be immortal.
-His training under Nelson and Nabu also makes him knowledgeable on supernatural matters and several other practices and fields of magic including: ancient Egyptian magic, seiðr, exorcisms, and various other types like those used by Merlin.
-He is also highly intelligent; he is a summa cum laude graduate, a formerly trained EMT, and holding a doctorate degree as a physician.
-He is knowledgeable in several fields of sciences and medicine: emergency medicine, chemistry, organic chemistry, and psychology.
-He is knowledgeable in several different languages and has some hand-to-hand combat skills, later mentored by Wildcat.
+Age discrepancies

+While originally twenty-two years old in his debut according to Paul Levitz, subsequent appearances features various inconsistencies despite various stories implying a passage of time such as his graduation of medical school, a process that takes three to four years on average, and involvement in storylines over time.
+Geoff John's timeline and placement made the character twenty-three in age.
+Conversely, despite his appearances chronologically taking place after both aforementioned series, Jeff Lemire's 2025 JSA and the writer himself had stated the character's age to be early twenties (twenty-one specifically).

+Personality and motivations

+Within comics, Khalid Nassour has been portrayed as a knowledgeable and responsible but more relatable version of Doctor Fate, retaining full personal agency while Nabu (and future spiritual guides) acts akin to a combination between a GPS and the MCU's J.A.R.V.I.S, contrasting with previous portrayals as a overbearing presence.
+Less distant and foreboding than his predecessors, Khalid has a more charismatic personality and serves as a hopeful and optimistic presence among his teams.
+He is also influenced by different religious traditions derived from his mother's Christianity, his father's Islamic beliefs, and the ancient Egyptian pantheon influence present in Doctor Fate titles.
+Alternatively, he has been characterized as an inexperienced young hero whose age and continual learning distinguish him from other versions of Doctor Fate.
+While he struggles with self-doubt and the responsibility of the Helmet of Fate, Khalid remains compassionate and determined as he embraces the role of Doctor Fate.